Key Insights from the French Market Analysis

 Energy demand and generation mix

-In August 2025, electricity consumption in France during peaks in demand averaged 46.6 GW.
-The peak in electricity demand in August was reached on Wednesday 13 August, with 51.9 GW, well above the levels seen the previous month (58.6 GW).
+In September 2025, electricity consumption in France during peaks in demand averaged 48.6 GW.
+Additionally, the peak in electricity demand in September was reached on Friday 26 September, with 54.2 GW, well above the levels seen the previous month (51.9 GW).
+French demand is on track to hit its lowest level in five years.

-Renewable energy sources, as you can see from the graph, PV production comes second in the total energy mix, representing a 19.9% out of the total production and first in the renewable energy category.
-In the last three months, PV production has represented more than 19% of the energy mix.
-Hydro energy comes third in the total energy mix, representing 10.6%.
-Hydroelectric stocks decreased from 2,423 GWh (at the end of August) to 2,559 GWh (at the end of July), below last year’s level (3,119 GWh).
+In the matter of renewable energy sources, as you can see from the graph, PV production comes second in the total energy mix, representing a 16.3% out of the total production and first in the renewable energy category.
+Hydro energy comes third in the total energy mix, representing 11.9%.
+Hydroelectric stocks increased from 2,519 GWh (at the end of September) to 2,423 GWh (at the end of August), below last year’s level (3,088 GWh).
+For the first time in the las 6 months, wind generation has reached in average 8 GWh.

 Source: Haya Energy Solutions